cholushkin/TinyColor/README.md

 ### Convert to different color formats

-The following methods will return an object which you can use directly or convert to string.
+The methods listed below will yield an object that can be used directly or converted to a string.
 * ToColor
 * ToColor32
 * ToRGBA256